modm-io/modm/tools/build_script_generator/module.md

 the specific build system generator implementation.
-This includes straight-forward options like project name and build path but also more complicated configuration for programming your target via AvrDude/OpenOCD/Black Magic Probe and debugging via GDB.
+This includes straight-forward options like project name and build path but also more complicated configuration for programming your target via AvrDude or OpenOCD and debugging via GDB.

 **Note that this module does not compile your project, you will need to choose the `modm:build:scons` or `modm:build:cmake` submodule for that, or provide your own build system.**

 ## Using OpenOCD